11

 CTO War Room | Q4

 A Big Five firm brought a tech stack, three platforms, and an 80-slide deck.
 Someone on the client side finally said, “This solves for scale.
 It doesn’t solve for us.”
 Silence.
-The deck cleared.
-Then clarity.
-The room rebuilt itself in real time—whiteboard only.
+No more deck.
+The room rebuilt itself in real time, whiteboard only.

 Unfounded.